RakhithJK/wazuh-wazuh-qa-wiki/Installing-ElasticSearch.md

 - `Xms`
 - `Xmx`

 The JVM itself requires some memory, so it is normal for ELasticSearch to use more memory than the limit configured with the options below.
-To set 1GB, `Xms1g` must be written in `jvm.options`.
-It is located in `etc/elasticsearch` and `/config` for windows inside ES installation.
+To set 1GB, `- Xms1g` and `- Xmx1g` must be written in `jvm.options`.
+It is located in `etc/elasticsearch` and `/config` for windows inside the ES installation.

 ```
 echo "-Xms1g" >> /etc/elasticsearch/jvm.options